 Google Home Mini: design and setup

 There's no denying the aesthetic appeal of the Google Home Mini, like an oversized electronic pebble and available in no fewer than four tasteful colours: the white-ish chalk, the black-ish charcoal, the red-ish coral, and the turquoise-ish aqua.
-It should be able to fit in any room, no matter what the decor.
+It should be able to fit in any room, no matter how it's decorated.

 Power is provided via a single microUSB port which connects directly to the mains, and the only other interruption on the speaker's smooth curves is a physical microphone switch – you can toggle this off when you want to make sure the Google Home Mini isn't listening.